 - If your computer already has an expired version installed and you wish to just continue running this same version, you must purchase a renewal license for the same version currently on your computer.
 NOTE: the Service Desk can only provide a limited number of versions for licensing based on Columbia University's license agreements with either vendor.

-- If you would like to upgrade the version that is currently running on your computer, you must purchase a new license AND an installation kit.
+- If you would like to upgrade the version that is currently running on your computer, you must purchase a new license AND pick up an installation kit.

-- If you would like to install on a computer that does not currently have the program, you must purchase a new license AND an installation kit.
+- If you would like to install on a computer that does not currently have the program, you must purchase a new license AND pick up an installation kit.

 - One installation kit may be used to install on multiple computers, however you must purchase the appropriate number of licenses to cover each installation.

 After ordering, how do I receive my license?